languel/cloudywindow/docs/DEVLOG.md

   - Strudel: inject CSS to clear common wrappers and remove `blackscreen/whitescreen/greenscreen` classes.

 - Afterimage / ghosting during opacity changes & pans
-  - Observed: Fully transparent BrowserWindows plus GPU canvas (e.g., tldraw) can leave stale pixels (“afterburn”) when panning or changing opacity.
+  - Observed: Fully transparent BrowserWindows plus GPU canvas (e.g., tldraw) can leave stale pixels ("afterburn") when panning or changing opacity.
-  - Tried (and dropped): OS‑level window opacity; animating wrapper opacity; transform/visibility nudges; `contain: paint` on webview (interfered with canvas invalidation).
+  - Tried (and dropped): OS-level window opacity; animating wrapper opacity; transform/visibility nudges; `contain: paint` on webview (interfered with canvas invalidation).
   - Working profile (default):
     - Window background alpha = 1% (`#00000001`) to stabilize the compositor
-    - Opacity changes are CSS‑only (webview opacity and backdrop tint); no fades
+    - Opacity changes are CSS-only (webview opacity and backdrop tint); no fades
     - Conditional, debounced Hard Flush only when background alpha is 0% (true transparent)
     - Manual Hard Flush command (Cmd+Shift+F) for stubborn frames
-    - Optional toggles: Pre‑Draw Hard Flush; Canvas Safe Mode (disable Accelerated2dCanvas)
+    - Optional toggles: Pre-Draw Hard Flush; Canvas Safe Mode (disable Accelerated2dCanvas)
   - Result: No ghosting in default mode, minimal flashing; alpha 0% is supported with short debounced flushes

 - Popup/link handling (target=_blank / window.open)
   - Problem: Links with `target="_blank"` either did nothing or opened with native window chrome.
-  - Change: Enabled `<webview allowpopups>` and added a main‑process `setWindowOpenHandler` for webview contents.
+  - Change: Enabled `<webview allowpopups>` and added a main-process `setWindowOpenHandler` for webview contents.
-  - Behavior: We deny the default popup and instead create a new frameless CloudyWindow via `createWindow()`, then send a `navigate-to` IPC so the new window’s webview loads the URL.
+  - Behavior: We deny the default popup and instead create a new frameless CloudyWindow via `createWindow()`, then send a `navigate-to` IPC so the new window's webview loads the URL.
   - Notes: `about:blank` popups are ignored; windows are tracked in our `windows` set and appear in the Window menu.
 No native titlebar/decoration.

 - Shortcuts (current)